janko/janko.io/_posts/2016-05-24-improving-open-uri.md

 * You cannot limit maximum number of redirects
 * You cannot limit maximum filesize

-I've thought about alternatives like [rest-client], or shelling out to `curl` or `wget`, but I didn't want to impose extra dependencies (or in rest-client's case **7 extra dependencies**), and also they didn't have all the features that I needed.
+I've thought about alternatives: [rest-client], `curl` or `wget`.
+However, rest-client was a too heavy dependency just for downloading, and I didn't want to depend on external CLI tools.
+Also, none of them were able to properly limit the maximum filesize, which I found important in context of Shrine.

 So, realizing that I still wanted to use open-uri, I decided to make a wrapper around it that addresses these limitations.
 I want to guide you through my